dafny-lang/Dafny-VMC/README.md

 # VMC: a Library for Verified Monte Carlo Algorithms

 The `DafnyVMC` module introduces utils for probabilistic reasoning in Dafny.
-At the moment, the API is intentionally limited in scope, and only supports compilation to C# and Java.
+At the moment, the API is intentionally limited in scope, and only supports compilation to Java.
 For the future, we plan to extend both the functionality and the range of supported languages.

 There are two ways to use the library:
 - The trait `DRandomFoundational` only needs fair coin flips as a primitive.